-''' -m [MANIFESTS], --manifests [MANIFESTS] Install dependencies manifests in folder for later verify.
+''' Generators to use -if INSTALL_FOLDER, --install-folder INSTALL_FOLDER Use this directory as the directory where to put the generatorfiles. e.g., conaninfo/conanbuildinfo.txt -m [MANIFESTS], --manifests [MANIFESTS] Install dependencies manifests in folder for later verify.
 Default folder is .conan_manifests, but can be changed -mi [MANIFESTS_INTERACTIVE], --manifests-interactive [MANIFESTS_INTERACTIVE] Install dependencies manifests in folder for later verify, asking user for confirmation.
-Default folder is .conan_manifests, but can be changed -v [VERIFY], --verify [VERIFY] Verify dependencies manifests against stored ones Install specified packages but avoid running imports --no-imports -j JSON, --json JSON Path to a json file where the install information will be written -b [BUILD], --build [BUILD] Optional, use it to choose if you want to build from sources: --build Build all from sources, do not use binary packages. --build=never Never build, use binary packages or fail if a binary package is not found. --build=missing Build from code if a binary package is not found. --build=outdated Build from code if the binary is not built with the current recipe or when missing binary package. --build=[pattern] Build always these packages from source, but never build the others.
+Default folder is .conan_manifests, but can be changed -v [VERIFY], --verify [VERIFY] Verify dependencies manifests against stored ones --no-imports Install specified packages but avoid running imports -j JSON, -- json JSON Path to a json file where the install information will be written -b [BUILD], --build [BUILD] Optional, use it to choose if you want to build from sources: --build Build all from sources, do not use binary packages. --build=never Never build, use binary packages or fail if a binary package is not found. --build=missing Build from code if a binary package is not found. --build=outdated Build from code if the binary is not built with the current recipe or when missing binary package. --build=[pattern] Build always these packages from source, but never build the others.
 Allows multiple --build parameters. 'pattern' is a fnmatch file pattern of a package name.
 Default behavior: If you don't specify anything, it will be similar to '--build=never', but package recipes can override it with their 'build_policy' attribute in the conanfile.py. -e ENV, --env ENV Environment variables that will be set during the package build, -e CXX=/usr/bin/clang++ -o OPTIONS, --options OPTIONS Define options values, e.g., -o Pkg:with_qt=true -pr PROFILE, --profile PROFILE Apply the specified profile to the install command -r REMOTE, --remote REMOTE Look in the specified remote server -s SETTINGS, --settings SETTINGS Settings to build the package, overwriting the defaults. e.g., -s compiler=gcc -u, --update Check updates exist from upstream remotes '''